 AT&T conducts regular reviews of our operations and applications for security compliance, which is essential for evaluating adherence to our security procedures.
-These reviews may be facilitated or conducted through our CSO; by a business area sponsor of a product, service, supplier or partner relationship; or by an internal operations team responsible for lifecycle service management.
+These reviews may be facilitated or conducted through our CSO; by a business-unit representative for a product, service, supplier or partner relationship; or by an internal operations team responsible for lifecycle service management.

-AT&T conducts regular tests and evaluations to help ensure that security controls are maintained and functioning in accordance with our security policy.
+AT&T conducts regular tests and evaluations to help provide security controls and maintain their functionality in accordance with our security policy.
 Security status checking includes:

 - Reviewing and verifying system security settings, computer resource security settings and status, and users having security administrative authority or system authority;

-- Testing of network elements to help ensure the proper level of security patches and that only required system processes are active; and
+- Testing of network elements to help provide the proper level of security patches and to determine only required system processes are active;

-- Validating server compliance with the AT&T Security Policy.
+- Validating server compliance with the AT&T Security Policy; and

 Vulnerability testing is performed by authorized personnel, using AT&T-developed tools and leading-edge scan tools, to verify whether controls can be bypassed to obtain any unauthorized access.
 We use systemic anomaly reporting to indicate abnormal use of our online customer relationship management (CRM) systems – both customer facing and employee facing.
 Alarms are investigated and appropriate remediation steps are taken.